JVHallam/cli-router/docs/expected_behaviour.md

 Then the args are parsed onto the model and passed to the route (Implemented prior to 04/11/25)

+Scenario: I call help on a route
+Given a route
+When the route is called with the --help flag
+Then the help text is output, regardless of whether the args are correct And it tells me what args there are, what flags and what the datatypes for all of those are

 Scenario: I call a route that needs args, without the args Given a route with essential args
 When I call that route without any args